Deadlift

 A study has shown that 75% of people are chronically dehydrated.
 Even mild dehydration results in significant decrements in physical and mental performance.

-It is recommended to drink 6 to 8 glasses of water per day, which is a minimum to prevent dehydration in a person who is inactive.
+It is recommended to drink 6 to 8 glasses of water per day, which is a minimum to prevent dehydration in an inactive person.

 7. Doing sit-ups

-When you have your feet tied down and your dominant force-producer are your hip flexors, sit-ups can put a significant amount of force on the lower part of your back.
+When you have your feet tied down and your dominant force-producer is your hip flexors, sit-ups can put a significant amount of force on the lower part of your back.

 8. Using machines

-Training with free weights requires that you use your muscles to control the weight and range of motion, and you are activating more muscles and burn more calories by using free weights rather than machines, which makes it a more effective strength-enhancing, muscle-building, and fat burning solution.
-Machines are less functional because they don’t allow you to use your core in order to stabilize your midsection while going through the range of motion, just like you would in real-life.
+Training with free weights requires that you use your muscles to control the weight and range of motion, and you are activating more muscles and burning more calories by using free weights rather than machines, which makes it a more effective strength-enhancing, muscle-building, and fat-burning solution.
+Machines are less functional because they don’t allow you to use your core to stabilize your midsection while going through the range of motion, just like you would in real life.

 9. Doing steady-state cardio training